 Students in Vantage Point, who are not enrolled in a Service-learning course for a particular semester, must seek approval from the Student Life Department to complete an independent project.
 These students will need to provide an explanation of the project and need for the project within the community.
 Upon completion of the project, the student will provide documentation from a superior that they have completed their hours and a brief written self-evaluation.
-The following are a few possibilities for independent projects:
+Time logs and evaluation forms can be requested from the Student Life Office.

-Teaching a Sunday School Class Serving as a youth sponsor Volunteering at the local soup kitchen Tutoring at the local school Volunteering at a non-profit organization
+The following are a few possibilities for independent projects: Teaching a Sunday School Class Serving as a youth sponsor Volunteering at the local soup kitchen Tutoring at the local school Volunteering at a non-profit organization